 Terraform typically uses the configuration to determine dependency order.
 However, when you delete a resource from a Terraform configuration, Terraform must know how to delete that resource from the remote system.
 Terraform can see that a mapping exists in the state file for a resource not in your configuration and plan to destroy.
 However, since the configuration no longer exists, the order cannot be determined from the configuration alone.

 To ensure correct operation, Terraform retains a copy of the most recent set of dependencies within the state.
 Now Terraform can still determine the correct order for destruction from the state when you delete one or more items from the configuration.

 One way to avoid this would be for Terraform to know a required ordering between resource types.
 For example, Terraform could know that servers must be deleted before the subnets they are a part of.
-The complexity for this approach quickly explodes, however: in addition to Terraform having to understand the ordering semantics of every resource for every cloud, Terraform must also understand the ordering across providers.
+The complexity for this approach quickly explodes, however: in addition to Terraform having to understand the ordering semantics of every resource for every provider, Terraform must also understand the ordering across providers.

 Terraform also stores other metadata for similar reasons, such as a pointer to the provider configuration that was most recently used with the resource in situations where multiple aliased providers are present.

 In addition to basic mapping, Terraform stores a cache of the attribute values for all resources in the state.
 This is the most optional feature of Terraform state and is done only as a performance improvement.